farhat-lab/megapipe/README.rst

  #megapipe-download-metadata-from-ncbi.py <txt_with_run_ids> <tag_dest_files>
  megapipe-download-metadata-from-ncbi.py toDownload.txt dataNCBI

-Two files will be generated: one (<tag>.txt with the raw text data and one <tag>_tab.txt with the data in tabular format.)
+Two files will be generated: one (<tag>.txt with the raw text data and one <tag>_tab.txt with the data in tabular format).

 Note: on o2 you may need to load the perl module in order to use this script since eutils, the tools that retrieve the data from NCBI are written in operl.
 ::
  module load gcc/6.2.0 perl/5.24.0